 Martin stated that medical cannabis was crucial to his recovery and “within two days I was off my highly-addictive chemical sleep sedative”.
 His improved sleep patterns helped him return to normal functioning and daily activities as he was finally getting the rest his body and brain needed.

-How Can Apollo Cannabis Clinics Help Treat Post Traumatic Stress Disorder (PTSD)?
+How Can Medical Cannabis Help Treat Post Traumatic Stress Disorder (PTSD)?

-If you are suffering from symptoms of PTSD and would like to find out more about how cannabis may benefit you, visit our Cannabis Clinic and medical marijuana clinic in Toronto and fill out an intake form.
+If you are suffering from symptoms of PTSD and would like to find out more about how cannabis may benefit you, you can fill out a form here.
 Once this form has been completed a patient care specialist will call you to schedule an appointment with one of our doctors.
 During this appointment you will discuss your medical history and learn how using cannabis may benefit your condition or symptoms.